-In these new 3rd grade writing prompts, your students will get the chance to write about their experiences and the issues that are important to their lives.
+These 3rd grade writing prompts give your students the chance to write about their experiences and the issues that are important to their lives.
 They’ll consider the similarities between themselves and their best friends, reflect on their own abilities and talents, and even answer silly questions like what animals they would hang out with if they managed a zoo.

 3rd Grade Writing Prompts